 Dental Bridges In Palm Beach Gardens, FL

 A dental bridge consists of two dental crowns that have one or more false teeth (pontics) suspended in the middle of them.
 The two dental crowns attach to healthy “abutment teeth” that are located on either side of the gap in your smile.

 Then, the false tooth or teeth “bridge” the gap in your smile, restoring your bite and your appearance.
 If you’ve lost a tooth or a row of two or more adjacent teeth, a dental bridge may be just what you need to restore your smile.
-Contact Intercoastal Dental today to schedule a consultation with Dr. Alex Gaeta, and learn more about your options for replacing missing teeth in Palm Beach Gardens, FL.
+Contact our dentist in Palm Beach Gardens today to schedule a consultation with Dr. Alex Gaeta, and learn more about your options for replacing missing teeth.

+Dental Bridges In Palm Beach Gardens, FL